Lodewikus/b2b-api/README.md

 The App Registration details are recorded on the following Google Sheet: [App Registrations](https://docs.google.com/spreadsheets/d/1VFr30rHDllmXOEfnDAjpbr5-WnjVFbSDuD1ZhHM5dA8/edit#gid=0)

 ## Testing https on a local dev environment
 In order to test secure HTTP connections on a local environment, a certificate is required.
 This can be a self-signed certificate.
-See "Generate a self-signed certificate" further below on how to create a certificate.
+See [Generate a self-signed certificate](#generate-self-signed-certificate) further below on how to create a certificate.

 However, the validation of the self-signed certificate does not work (yet) on the local dev environment.
 For testing purposes, the certificate validation is turned off by setting the option verify=False, as shown below.